11 Beautiful Drawing Styles All Creatives Should Try

 You can improve your drawing by practicing exercises and techniques like gesture drawings, rangoli drawing, human anatomy, and triangulation.
 There are tons of ideas out there for what you can draw to practice your skills.
 You can check out our list of 99 drawing ideas if you need some inspiration.

-As you’ll have learned by now, there are many different approaches to drawing that can keep you busy exploring new avenues of this art for the rest of your life!
+As you've learned in this article, there are many different approaches to drawing that will keep you busy with exploring new avenues of art for the rest of your life!